 New challenges of life

-The challenges of pre-historic people may have been much different than the humans who lived during centuries after them.
+The challenges of pre-historic people may have been much different from the humans who lived during centuries after them.

 People often ask the question whether we are happier in life than our older generation.
 This debate is never-ending and there are always different opinions about it.